BARBARA P BUSH ELEMENTARY SCHOOL

 ARTICLE XI – Constitution

 Section 1.
-Amendments.
-This Constitution may be amended at any general meeting of the PTO.
-The Board shall review the proposed amendments before the meeting.
-One week prior to the general meeting, notice of the proposed amendments shall be provided to the membership by the President or his/her appointee.
-The proposed amendments shall be read at the general meeting with a two-thirds majority vote of the members present required to ratify the amendments.
+Amendments and Parliamentary Authority.
+This Constitution may be amended at any general Meeting of the PTO.
+The Board shall review the proposed amendments before the Meeting.
+One week prior to the general Meeting, notice of the proposed amendments shall be provided to the membership by the President or his/her appointee.
+The proposed amendments shall be read at the general Meeting with a two-thirds majority vote of the members present required to ratify the amendments.

 By September 30, copies of the constitution currently in force shall be available to all PTO members should they request them.